Sandeep962/Cyclistic-Bike-Sharing-Company-Case-Study/README.md

 ## Cyclistic Bike Sharing Company Case Study

+This repository consists (Bike Share Case Study Detailed Work) **pdf** in which I have explained every step during this analysis, a (Bike Share Project Presentation) **Power Point presentation** which I have created to expalain the outcomes of the analysis and a (BikeSharingDataExploratoryAnalysis1) **jupyter notebook** script I have created during this analysis.

 **Project Overview: -**

 Cyclistic, a Chicago-based bike-share company, aims to maximize annual memberships by understanding the differences in bike usage between annual members and casual riders.
 This case study is part of a broader initiative to design effective marketing strategies and convert casual riders into annual members.
 The focus is on answering the question: How do annual members and casual riders use Cyclistic bikes differently?